TD-Dan/Ai-User-Framework/README.md

 ### The Solution: A System for Living Memory

-The User Profile Framework (AUF) is an open-source, plain-text system designed to solve this problem.
+The Ai User Framework (AUF) is an open-source, plain-text system designed to solve this problem.
 It provides a structured, humane, and robust scaffolding that allows a user and an AI to co-create and maintain a persistent, evolving knowledge base.

 It is not just a chat history.
 It is a **living memory**, organized into a series of interconnected documents that capture your goals, your cognitive models, your authored works, and a shared set of interaction protocols.